-Called by some critics a "Catholic neocon" or a "theocon," George Weigel is a Catholic theologian based at the conservative Ethics and Public Policy Center (EPPC) and a charter signatory of the neoconservative Project for the New American Century (PNAC).
-He has been an important member of the neoconservative political faction for decades and part of a small group of rightist religious scholars, many of them conservative Catholics (including the American Enterprise Institute's Michael Novak and the Institute on Religion and Public Life's Richard John Neuhaus) who have worked to turn back the secular tradition in U.S. politics.
+George Weigel is a theologian often described as a "neoconservative Catholic."
+He is a "distinguished senior fellow" at the Ethics and Public Policy Center (EPPC) and was a founding signatory to the neoconservative Project for the New American Century (PNAC).
+Weigel is considered to be a leading member of a small group of hawkish religious scholars, many of whom are conservative Catholics (including the American Enterprise Institute's Michael Novak and the Institute on Religion and Public Life's Richard John Neuhaus), who have worked to turn back the secular tradition in U.S. politics.

 Other "lessons" according to Weigel include the need to eliminate consideration of Islam as one of the "three religions of the Book" (the other two being Judaism and Christianity); the idea that "cultural self-confidence is indispensable to victory in the long-term struggle against jihadism"; and the recognition that "great human questions, including the great questions of public life, are ultimately theological."

-Pointing to failures in Iraq and Afghanistan, and what he sees as the West's failure to stand up to Iran, Weigel claims that Western civilization is facing an existential crisis, one that is made more acute by growing atheism.
-In Faith, Reason, and War against Jihadism, he writes, "It is, perhaps, ironic that, at precisely the moment when a religiously grounded, existential threat to the civilization of the West has manifested itself with real power, a new atheism, dripping with disdain for traditional religious conviction, has risen up in the form of broadsides by bestselling polemicists like Richard Dawkins, Daniel Dennett, Christopher Hitchens, and Sam Harris.
+Weigel has also claimed that Western civilization is facing an existential crisis, one that is made more acute by growing atheism.
+In Faith, Reason, and War against Jihadism, he writes: "It is, perhaps, ironic that, at precisely the moment when a religiously grounded, existential threat to the civilization of the West has manifested itself with real power, a new atheism, dripping with disdain for traditional religious conviction, has risen up in the form of broadsides by bestselling polemicists like Richard Dawkins, Daniel Dennett, Christopher Hitchens, and Sam Harris.
 Yet contrary to the claims of these new atheists and their call to the 'maturity' of unbelief, a West that has lost the ability to think in terms of 'God' and 'Satan,' and that has forgotten the drama contained in the idea of 'redemption,' is a West that will be at a loss to recognize what inspires and empowers those enemies of the West who showed their bloody hand on September 11, 2001.
 A West that does not take religious ideas seriously as a dynamic force in the world's unfolding history is a West that will have disarmed itself, conceptually and imaginatively, in the midst of war."
-(Excerpts from Random House online.)

-In a USA Today opinion piece adapted from his book, Weigel argued that the war on terror was really a war "against jihadism: the religiously inspired ideology that teaches that all Muslims are morally obliged to use whatever means necessary to compel the world's submission to Islam" (USA Today, January 22, 2008).
+In a USA Today opinion piece adapted from his book, Weigel argued that the war on terror was really a war "against jihadism: the religiously inspired ideology that teaches that all Muslims are morally obliged to use whatever means necessary to compel the world's submission to Islam."

-In a review of the book for the libertarian-run Antiwar.com, Michael Scheuer writes, "The main goal of Mr. Weigel's book… is to harangue, condemn, and damn Americans because they do not see the world as do the neoconservatives, and because they find nothing consistent with America's history, interests, character, or ideals in the type of country and foreign policy Mr. Weigel advocates.
+One reviewer said of Weigel's Faith, Reason, and War Against Jihadism: "The main goal of Mr. Weigel's book… is to harangue, condemn, and damn Americans because they do not see the world as do the neoconservatives, and because they find nothing consistent with America's history, interests, character, or ideals in the type of country and foreign policy Mr. Weigel advocates.
 And there is no room for debate in Mr. Weigel's new world order, which is to be dominated by something he calls the U.S.-led 'freedom project,' apparently to be patterned on current Iraq War. [p.
 117] Americans who disagree with him … are not real Americans, they are rather members of the 'Unhinged Left and the Unhinged Right' [p.
 137], men and women who do not now 'deserve' victory in the war against the Islamists [p.
-109-10]" (January 11, 2008).
+109-10]".

-Weigel endeavored to develop a Christian justification for the invasion of Iraq and for the use of preemptive military force.
-In opposition to the arguments of many leading Catholics, Weigel stated that the Catholic just-war tradition "lives more vigorously ... at the higher levels of the Pentagon than ... in certain offices at the United States Conference of Catholic Bishops."
-In response, the National Catholic Reporter editorialized, "It's an interesting argument, but to employ a military euphemism, Weigel seems guilty of faulty targeting.
+In the run up to the 2003 U.S.-led invasion of Iraq, Weigel endeavored to develop a Christian justification for the war and the "preemptive" use of military force.
+In opposition to the arguments of many leading Catholics, Weigel stated that Catholic "just-war" tradition "lives more vigorously ... at the higher levels of the Pentagon than ... in certain offices at the United States Conference of Catholic Bishops."
+The National Catholic Reporter said in response: "It's an interesting argument, but to employ a military euphemism, Weigel seems guilty of faulty targeting.
 The U.S. bishops have put out one well-reasoned, cautious statement expressing reservations about a possible attack in Iraq, but there has been no antiwar campaign from their headquarters in Washington.
 The real outcry in the Catholic world is coming from across the Atlantic Ocean, and more precisely from the subject of Weigel's 1999 biography Witness to Hope—Pope John Paul II.
-If Weigel should be picking on anyone, it's the pope" (National Catholic Reporter, January 2003).
+If Weigel should be picking on anyone, it's the pope".

 Weigel's views on the Iraq War and preemptive military force fall squarely within the neoconservative policy framework.
-In his 1997 hagiography of the neocons, The Neoconservative Vision: From the Cold War to the Culture Wars, Mark Gerson (a PNAC director) writes that "the term 'neoconservative' ... has been applied broadly to a prominent group of largely Jewish intellectuals who, once considered to be on the left, are now on the right."
-Gerson lists some 40 individuals as being at the core of the early movement, including Weigel; Irving Kristol ("the central figure of neoconservatism"); Gertrude Himmelfarb, the noted historian of Victorian England to whom Kristol is married; the husband-wife team of Norman Podhoretz (editor at large of Commentary magazine) and writer Midge Decter; and a ragtag assortment of well-known political figures, writers, and scholars, such as Michael Novak, William Bennett, the late Jeane Kirkpatrick, Joshua Muravchik, Walter Lacquer, Peter Berger, Elliott Abrams, Ben Wattenberg, Daniel Patrick Moynihan, the late Penn Kemble, Sidney Hook, Nathan Glazer, Saul Bellow, Daniel Bell, Leon Kass, Carl Gershman, and Martin Peretz (see Neoconservative Vision, p.
-4).
+In his 1997 book on the roots and trajectory of neoconservatism, former PNAC director Mark Gerson writes that "the term 'neoconservative' ... has been applied broadly to a prominent group of largely Jewish intellectuals who, once considered to be on the left, are now on the right."
+Gerson lists some 40 individuals as being at the core of the early movement, including Weigel; Irving Kristol ("the central figure of neoconservatism"); Gertrude Himmelfarb, the noted historian of Victorian England to whom Kristol is married; the husband-wife team of Norman Podhoretz (editor at large of Commentary magazine) and writer Midge Decter; and a ragtag assortment of well-known political figures, writers, and scholars, such as Michael Novak, William Bennett, the late Jeane Kirkpatrick, Joshua Muravchik, Walter Lacquer, Peter Berger, Elliott Abrams, Ben Wattenberg, Daniel Patrick Moynihan, the late Penn Kemble, Sidney Hook, Nathan Glazer, Saul Bellow, Daniel Bell, Leon Kass, Carl Gershman, and Martin Peretz.

-Commenting on his vision of neoconservatism and the relationships between its adherents, Weigel once famously remarked that, "There is a kind of Henry V quality about all this.
+Commenting on his vision of neoconservatism and the relationships between its adherents, Weigel once remarked: "There is a kind of Henry V quality about all this.
 'We few, we happy few, we band of brothers.'
 I mean, that really is true.
-[We are] people who have been together in a great moral cause" (cited in Gerson, p.
-13).
+[We are] people who have been together in a great moral cause."

-Facing the reality of the natural order in which evildoers still roam free, U.S. foreign policy should be guided not by naïve moral notions about how nations should behave, but by moral reasoning, Weigel argues.
-In some cases, he adds, moral reasoning may require that the United States support authoritarian regimes to fend off the greater evils of moral decay and threats to the security of the United States, which is the champion of all that is good and right (see, for example, George Weigel, American Interests, American Purpose: Moral Reasoning and U.S. Foreign Policy).
+In his 1989 book, American Interests, American Purpose: Moral Reasoning and U.S. Foreign Policy, Weigel argued that given that "evildoers" roam free, U.S. foreign policy should be guided not by naïve moral notions about how nations should behave, but by moral reasoning.
+In some cases, he adds, moral reasoning may require that the United States support authoritarian regimes to fend off the greater evils of moral decay and threats to the security of the United States, which is the champion of all that is good and right.